vishipayyallore/speaker-series-2025/0527_MSFT_Reactor_AI102_S27/README.md

 >    - Pre-requisites
 >    - Previous Session(s)
 >    - Microsoft Learn Module(s)
-> 2. 🔊 Introduction
+> 2. 🔊 Introduction to Custom Skills
-> 3. 🏗️ Provision an Azure resource for speech
-> 4. 🗣️ Use the Azure AI Speech to Text API
+> 3. 🛠️ Define the custom skill schema
+> 4. ➕ Add a custom skill to a skillset
-> 5. 🔈 Use the text to speech API
+> 5. 🔤 Create a custom text classification skill
+> 6. 🤖 Build a machine learning custom skill
+> 7. 🧪 Hands-on Exercise - Create a Custom Skill
-> 6. 🔄 SUMMARY / RECAP / Q&A
+> 8. 🔄 SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/Swamy-s-Tech-Skills-Academy-AI-ML-Data/learn-ai102) of today's session for more details